niteshthemerndeveloper/100-days-of-mern-mastery/README.md

 # 100 Days of Code Challenge & FreeCodeCamp Certification Challenge

-> `Javascript` can be used not only to build an SPA.
+> `Javascript` can be used not only to build a SPA.
 But it can also be used on the back end, or server, basically, to build entire web applications.

 ## Project that we will build!